SPIRIT of Santa Paula serves the community in a variety of ways.

 Now a hub for service providers.
 Serving 600 meals each Wednesday evening at First Presbyterian Church (121 Davis St, Santa Paula, CA, at 5pm to 6pm).
 Schools on Wheels, Mental Health with clinicians on site, Public Health (screenings, mammograms, TB testing, education on hydrating).

-We provide FOOD RESCUE; every commercial food service organization throws away food every day.
+Every commercial food service organization throws away food every day.
 If you have a connection with any food service organization such as school cafeterias, restaurants, catering services, put us in touch.
-We have 15 commercial refrigerators and freezers and know how to handle food safely.
+We have commercial refrigerators and freezers and know how to handle food safely.
 We receive donations from FOOD Share for distribution at our Food Pantries and have USDA food distributions weekly.
 Click here for a list of food distribution sites and times.

 SPIRIT provides counseling and neighborhood mediation for all ages.